andreashlarsen/ML-SAScombine/README.md

-# SAScombine
+# ML-SAScombine
 version beta0.12

-SAScombine combines multiple SAS data into a combined consensus dataset
+ML-SAScombine use a maximum likelihood (ML) approach to combines multiple small-angle scattering (SAS) datasets into a consensus dataset
-e.g. data measured on different instruments on the same sample or SAXS and WAXS data
+The input could be, e.g., data measured on different instruments on the same sample or SAXS and WAXS data (Trewhella, Vachette, Larsen 2024, in prep)

 ## Download
-sascombine is a python3 program, so you need python3
+ML-SAScombine is a python3 program, so you need python3
-download sascombine.py and the other python scripts in this repository
+Download mlsascombine.py and the other python scripts in this repository
-see dependencies
+See dependencies

 ## Run

 #### standard run for combining 3 datasets
-python sacombine.py --path example_data/ --data "dataset1.dat dataset2.dat dataset3.dat" --title my_combined_data
+python mlsascombine.py --path example_data/ --data "dataset1.dat dataset2.dat dataset3.dat" --title my_combined_data

 #### alternative command for combining the 3 datasets
-python sacombine.py --path example_data --ext dat --title my_combined_data
+python mlsascombine.py --path example_data --ext dat --title my_combined_data

 #### instructions and options
-python sascombine.py --help
+python mlsascombine.py --help

 ## Dependencies

 ### dependencies from this folder:
-* sascombine_functions.py
+* mlsascombine_functions.py

 ### other dependencies (standard python packages):
 * argparse